mahdqureshi/mahdqureshi.github.io/_posts/2016-06-18-showcase-app.markdown

 text-color: "#111"
 role: Head of Design
 ---
-## Exchange your entire portfolio just by touching phones with Showcase.
+## Exchange your entire portfolio just by touching phones and stay connected with the people you meet with Showcase.
 Stay connected with the people you meet.
 As Head of Design, I led the design process for all products across mobile, web, and marketing platforms.

 <a class="btn" href="http://tryshowcase.com">Visit site</a>